xondre/digital-electronics-2/lab2-gpio_library/test/README.md

 ### Traffic light

 3. Scheme of traffic light application with one red/yellow/green light for cars, one red/green light for pedestrians, and one push button.
-Connect AVR device, LEDs, resistors, push button (for pedestrians), and supply voltage.
-The image can be drawn on a computer or by hand.
-Always name all components and their values!

    ![schematic](traffic_lights.png)